 2017 Okanagan Lake Flood Damage Class Action Suit

-It seems the Province is not going to compensate private property Owners for damages due to Okanagan Lake levels without a fight so a class action suit is inevitable.
+It seems the Province has no intention of compensating private property Owners for damages due to Okanagan Lake flooding without a fight ... a class action suit is inevitable.

 So far I've been in contact with Dan Ashton, BC MLA, BC Disaster Financial Assistance, Kim Hyatt and Shaun Reimer.

 I attended the 2017 Okanagan Basin Water Board annual meeting and distributed this document: OBWB

 If you've suffered flood damage (erosion, wharf loss, ancillary structures, pumping system, access, etc.) due to Okanagan Lake levels and desire compensation, then please contact me.

 Is the Province liable?

 1. The Province operates a dam in Penticton from which they control Okanagan Lake levels and therefore any flooding is NOT an "Act of God".